Nessa-v/Data-Analysis-projects/README.md

 Welcome to my data analysis portfolio!

-This repository contains a collection of projects where I explored datasets using MS Excel, Python, PostgreSQL, and Orange Data Mining.
+This repository contains a collection of projects where I cleaned, explored and analysed datasets.
+I also extracted key insights and provided suitable solutions using MS Excel, Python, PostgreSQL, R and Orange Data Mining.

+The tools I am most comfortable with are MS Excel and PostgrSQL.

 Projects: